-Ferrets are incredibly playful creatures, but they’re also very intelligent (and mischievous)!
-It’s important to find ways to stimulate your ferret both mentally and physically, while making sure that they’re safe from harm.
+Ferrets are incredibly playful creatures, but they’re also very intelligent and mischievous!
+It’s important to find ways to stimulate your ferret both mentally and physically while making sure that they’re safe from harm.

-Your ferret may sleep for up to 18 hours each day, but once they’re awake they’ll be ready to bounce off the walls, steal your things, escape through a small space, and swallow something they shouldn’t!
+Your ferret may sleep for up to 18 hours each day, but once they’re awake, they’ll be ready to bounce off the walls, steal your things, escape through a small space, and swallow something they shouldn’t!

-How to Keep Your Ferret Busy
+How To Keep Your Ferret Busy?

-If your ferret has never walked on a leash before, start off slow to get them used to the feeling.
+If your ferret has never walked on a leash or worn a harness before, start slow to get them used to the feeling.
 You can let them wear the harness around the house while you play their favourite games or feed them their favourite food.
 Once they have gotten used to this, do the same again, but with the leash attached.

-The next step is to try going for a little walk in your own backyard.
-Once you are confident that your ferret is comfortable with going for a walk, it’s time to go to the park!
+The next step is to try going for a bit of a walk in your backyard.
+Once you are confident that your ferret is comfortable going for a walk, it’s time to expand their environmental surroundings and go to the park!

 Running through tunnels is another natural behaviour that ferrets love to express.
-From short crinkly tunnels designed for cats, through to clear plastic tubes designed for ferrets, your ferret will have a fantastic time running through these at lightning speed.
+From short crinkly tunnels designed for cats to clear plastic tubes designed for ferrets, your ferret will have a fantastic time running through these at lightning speed.
 You may even see them wag their tail!
 Just be sure the tunnel isn’t so narrow that your ferret could get stuck.

-All you need for this is a safe area of your home, and your feet!
-Chase your ferret, and let them chase you.
+All you need for this is a safe area of your home and your feet!
+Chase your ferret and let them chase you.
 To up the stakes, squeeze a squeaky toy while you run.
-We bet you’ll get some dooks and a weasel wardance out of it!
+We bet you’ll get some dooks and a weasel war dance out of it!

 Magic Carpet Ride

 Most cat toys can also be ferret toys!
 Crinkle sacks are popular due to the fun noise they make, and so are tunnels.
-Small balls or toy mice that contain a bell will catch your ferrets interest, as will a wand with a toy attached.
+Small balls or toy mice that contain a bell will catch your ferret’s interest, as will a wand with a toy attached.

-Many ferrets also like to climb scratching towers, but should always be supervised, as often they will try to jump once they get to the top.
+Many ferrets also like to climb scratching towers but should always be supervised, as often they will try to jump once they get to the top.
 Never leave any toys with your ferret if there are small parts that they can chew off and swallow.